 2017 The State of Europe Speech with the EUYO

-In 2014, Europeans celebrated the 25th anniversary of the fall of the Berlin Wall and the end of the division of Europe.
+In 2014, Europeans celebrated the 25th anniversary of the fall of the Berlin Wall and thereby the end of Europe’s division.
 The participation of the European Union Youth Orchestra (EUYO) lent a further international musical dimension to the festivities.
-The orchestra, founded by Claudio Abbado, has since 1976 been a European cultural ambassador, and uniquely exemplifies the ideals of inner-European dialogue and European identity.
-It was thus only natural that the orchestra’s young musicians be invited to take part in a number of the activities during the two days of anniversary celebrations in Berlin, providing music from 400 years of European history.
-In addition to chamber music performances during the “Border of Lights” project and a concert in the Chapel of Reconciliation, the EUYO provided the musical framework for the State of Europe speech in the House of World Cultures.
-In 2016, the State of Europe speech was again accompanied by young musicians from the EUYO.
-The program includee chamber music works by Béla Bartok, Henryk Górecki, and Felix Mendelssohn-Bartholdy.
+The orchestra, founded by Claudio Abbado, has since 1976 been a European cultural ambassador and uniquely exemplifies the ideals of inner-European dialogue and European identity.
+Thus, it was only natural that the orchestra’s young musicians were invited to take part in a number of the activities during the two days of anniversary celebrations in Berlin, providing music from 400 years of European history.
+In addition to chamber music performances during the Border of Lights project and a concert in the Chapel of Reconciliation, the EUYO provided the musical framework for the State of Europe speech in the House of World Cultures.
+In 2016, the State of Europe Speech was again accompanied by young musicians from the EUYO.
+The program includee chamber music works by Béla Bartok, Henryk Górecki and Felix Mendelssohn-Bartholdy.

 Béla Bartok: Romanian Folk Dances

-Henryk Górecki: »Three Pieces in the Old Style
+Henryk Górecki: »Three Pieces in the Old Style«

-Felix Mendelssohn-Bartholdy: 4th movement, Presto, from: Octet in E-flat major, op.
+Felix Mendelssohn-Bartholdy: 4th movement, presto, from: Octet in E-flat major, op.
 20

-Samuel Garcia Garcia, violin
+Samuel Garcia Garcia: violin

-Luisa Seco, violin
+Luisa Seco: violin

-Emma van Schoonhoven, violin
+Emma van Schoonhoven: violin

-Judith De Haas, violin
+Judith De Haas: violin

-Joana Nunez, viola
+Joana Nunez: viola

-Samuel Espinosa Ruiz, viola
+Samuel Espinosa Ruiz: viola

-Rui Rodrigues, bass
+Rui Rodrigues: bass

-Maria Krykov, bass
+Maria Krykov: bass